apache/dolphinscheduler/docs/docs/en/guide/task/emr.md

 ## Create Task

-* Click `Project Management -> Project Name -> Workflow Definition`, click the "`Create Workflow`" button to enter the DAG editing page.
+* Click `Project Management -> Project Name -> Workflow Definition`, click the `Create Workflow` button to enter the DAG editing page.
 * Drag `AmazonEMR` task from the toolbar to the artboard to complete the creation.

 ## Task Parameters